SL-Pirate/dart_odbc/README.md

   await odbc.disconnect();
 ```

+### Troubleshooting

+#### ArgumentError (Invalid argument(s): Failed to lookup symbol '{Symbol}' in ...)

+- This error is thrown when the ODBC driver is not fully compatible with the version of the ODBC API being used
+- As a workaround, use `DartOdbcUtf8` class which usually has fixes for this issue.
+If the issue persists, please open an issue on the repository

 ### Accessing ODBC diver bindings directly

 - Native `ODBC` methods can be executed by using the `LibOdbc` class